Menace II Society

 Menace II Society (Note: Pronounced as "Menace to Society") is a 1993 American teen crime drama film directed by the Hughes brothers in their directorial debut.
 Set in the Watts and Crenshaw neighborhoods of Los Angeles, the film follows the life of Caine Lawson (Tyrin Turner) as he struggles with the realities of his gang affiliation and inner-city life with his close friends.
-The film gained notoriety for its scenes of violence, profanity and drug-related content, but received critical acclaim for the performances of Turner, Jada Pinkett (in her film debut) and Larenz Tate, its direction, and its realistic portrayal of urban violence and powerful underlying messages.
+The film was released by New Line Cinema on May 26, 1993, and gained notoriety for its scenes of violence, profanity and drug-related content, but received critical acclaim for the performances of Turner, Jada Pinkett (in her theatrical film debut) and Larenz Tate, its direction, and its realistic portrayal of urban violence and powerful underlying messages.
+It grossed $30 million against a $3.5 million budget.

 Plot

-Kaydee "Caine" Lawson and his best friend Kevin "O-Dog" Anderson enter a liquor store to buy some malt liquor, but a Korean cashier and his wife suspiciously pressure them to purchase their drinks.
-As they depart, the cashier inadvertently insults O-Dog by remarking, "I feel sorry for your mother."
+Kaydee "Caine" Lawson and his best friend Kevin "O-Dog" Anderson enter a liquor store to buy some malt liquor, but a Korean cashier and his wife pressure them to quickly purchase their drinks.
+As they depart, the cashier deliberately insults O-Dog by remarking, "I feel sorry for your mother."
 Enraged, O-Dog murders him and his wife.
 He subsequently purloins the surveillance tape, loots both the cashier's wallet and the cash register, and escapes with Caine.

 In a flashback, Caine recalls that when he was 10, he lost his parents Tat and Karen to an unsuccessful drug deal and a heroin overdose, respectively.
 James "Pernell" Richards, Tat's business partner and Caine's "uncle", is jailed and serving life in prison.
-This led to Caine's maternal grandparents raising him in the crime-ridden Jordan Downs housing projects, where he met O-Dog and the two eventually joined a street gang.
+This led to Caine's paternal grandparents raising him in the crime-ridden Jordan Downs housing projects, where he met O-Dog and the two eventually joined a street gang.

 Years later, Caine graduates from high school.
 To celebrate, he and his cousin Harold attend a party, where O-Dog flaunts the surveillance tape to a group of their closest friends, greatly upsetting Caine.
 Later, while the duo are departing from the party, carjackers ambush them, killing Harold and wounding Caine.
 After learning the carjackers' whereabouts, Caine, O-Dog and their friend A-Wax ambush and gun them down, avenging Harold.

 Sometime later, Caine visits Ronnie, Pernell's younger girlfriend, and bonds with her young son Anthony.
 One night, Chauncey (a friend of Caine and O-Dog), orders them to steal an expensive car from a parking garage, but they are caught and arrested.
 O-Dog is released, but Caine is detained as his fingerprints match those on a dropped beer bottle during the liquor store murders.
 During an interrogation, a detective attempts to disorient Caine by repeatedly changing the questions, but Caine is eventually released.
 Caine's other friends, Stacy and Sharif, invite him to accompany them to Kansas, but he declines, fearing that he will never survive outside of his familiar criminal life.
 His religious grandfather and Mr. Butler (Sharif's father and a schoolteacher) both advise him to change his ways, lest he be jailed or killed.